simonepascucci/IoT-Internet_of_Tunnel/docs/second_delivery/Concept.md

 ## Brief Description

-Our project aims to employ a network of sensors and actuators to automate the management and monitoring of air quality and lighting conditions inside car galleries.
+Our project aims to employ a network of sensors and actuators to automate and optimize the management and monitoring of air quality and lighting conditions inside car galleries.
 We aim to offer a remote tool that enables real-time monitoring and usage, providing a convenient means for continuous surveillance and utilization.
-The goal of this section is to provide users with a comprehensive overview of the smart tunnel, describing the system usage from their point of view.
+The goal of this delivery is to provide readers with a comprehensive overview of the smart tunnel, detailing how the system works and illustrating technical data and assumptions.

 ## Tunnel operator point of view